Open topic with navigation

 The address of the host for which to hang up sockets.

-The name of the database whose connections should be closed.
+The name of the database whose connections are to be closed.
+This parameter is optional.

 Database: mydb1, (unmanaged), processes [2 TE, 2 SM], ACTIVE [TE] nuodb1/172.17.0.1:48006 (DEFAULT_REGION) [ pid = 165 ] [ nodeId = 4 ] RUNNING [SM] nuodb2/172.17.0.2:48010 (DEFAULT_REGION) [ pid = 413 ] [ nodeId = 1 ] RUNNING [TE] nuodb2/172.17.0.2:48011 (DEFAULT_REGION) [ pid = 429 ] [ nodeId = 2 ] RUNNING [SM] nuodb3/172.17.0.3:48013 (DEFAULT_REGION) [ pid = 276 ] [ nodeId = 3 ] RUNNING nuodb [domain] >